kylef-archive/zmb/README.markdown

 - Security - Hashes, rot13, and morse code
 - Random - Pick a random value from a list, yes or no, coinflip
 - URL - Dpaste, pastie, bitly, tinyurl, isgd
+- Translate - Translate a message into another language
+- RSS - Subscribe and watch RSS/ATOM feeds
+- Usermodes - Auto opping, voicing users in a channel
+- Weather - Get the weather for a town/city
 - Bank - Points system

 #### Other features